-About the year 70 of the last century, there was a merchant in Elberfeld, with whom, during seven years of my residence there, I lived in close intimacy.
+About the year 1770, there was a merchant in Elberfeld with whom, during seven years of my residence there, I lived in close intimacy.
 He was a strict mystic in the purest sense.
 He spoke little; but what he said, was like golden fruit on a salver of silver.
-He would not have dared, for all the world, knowingly to have told a faisehood.
+He would not have dared, for all the world, knowingly to have told a falsehood.
 This friend of mine, who has long ago left this world for a better, related to me the following tale.

 His business required him to take a journey to Amsterdam, where Swedenborg at that time resided; and having heard and read much of this strange individual, he formed the intention of visiting him, and becoming better acquainted with him.
-He therefore called upon him, and found a very venerable-looking friendly old man, who received him politely, and required him to be seated; on which the following conversation began:
+He therefore called upon him, and found a very venerable-looking, friendly old man, who received him politely, and required him to be seated; on which the following conversation began:-

-The Merchant.-Having been called hither by busi-

-I could not deny myself the honor.
-Sir, of paying spects to you: your writings have caused me to d you as a very remarkable man.
+The merchant.
+Having been called hither by business, I could not deny myself the honor, sir, of paying my respects to you.
+Your writings have caused me to regard you as a very remarkable man.

-Swedenborg .- May I ask you where you are from !
+Swedenborg.
+May I ask you where you are from ?

-Merch.-I am from Elberfeld in the grand duchy rg.
-Your writings contain so much of what we iful and edifying, that they have made a deep nation upon me: but the source, from wheneve you them, is so extraordinary, so strange, and unon, that you will perhaps not take it amost of a e friend of truth, if he desire incontestible proofs, you really have intercourse with the invimble derch.-Are they those, that are so well known, ting the Gusen, the fire in Stockholm, and the against them.
-Might I venture to propose, that give me a similar proof?
+Merch.
+I am from Elberfeld, in the grand-duchy of Berg.
+Your writings contain so much of what is beautiful and edifying, that they have made a deep impression upon me: but the source whence you derive them is so extraordinary, so strange, and uncommon, that you will perhaps not take it amiss of a sincere friend of truth if he desire incontestable proofs that you really have intercourse with the invisible world.

-Swed.-It would be very unreasonable if I took it but I think I have given sufficient proofs, which the contradicted.
+Swed.
+It would be very unreasonable if I took it amiss; but I think I have given sufficient proofs, which can not be contradicted.